 - 4.5.1 Modern communications infrastructure delivering high quality mobile and broadband internet services is vital for a modern economy and society.
 In principle support will be given to proposals which deliver high quality and reliable communications, but keep the number of supporting masts and sites to a minimum and protect the National Park's Special Qualities. - 4.5.2 New masts and sites will only be acceptable where the applicant demonstrates it is not possible to use existing masts, buildings, or other structures.
 New wired connections should be installed underground. - 4.5.3 Where a new mast or site is absolutely necessary it will be important to ensure it is located and designed so its impact on the National Park's tranquillity and landscape character is minimised.
 Masts in isolated rural locations, on ridges or other prominent and unspoilt locations are likely to harm the National Park's tranquillity and landscape character.
-Applicants will be required to demonstrate that a proposal is the least harmful way to deliver the service, and minimise its impact by, for example: - clustering masts and other infrastructure with existing development; - avoiding isolated, prominent and sensitive locations, even if this means proposing more masts or sites; - making use of natural materials, such as timber telegraph poles; - using shrouds to hide antennas, dishes and other equipment; - painting masts, cabinets and equipment to blend with their surroundinas; and - camouflaging mast antenna and equipment to mimic adjacent trees or other natural features.
+Applicants will be required to demonstrate that a proposal is the least harmful way to deliver the service, and minimise its impact by, for example: - mast-sharing and clustering masts and other infrastructure with existing development; - avoiding isolated, prominent and sensitive locations; - making use of natural materials where feasible, such as timber - using shrouds to reduce visual impact of antennas and other eauipment: - painting masts, cabinets and equipment to blend with their surroundings; and - camouflaging mast antenna and equipment to mimic or blend in with adjacent trees or other natural features. - 4.5.4 There is a joint accord in place between National Parks England and the Mobile Operators Association which recognises the need to treat the National Parks specially.
+The Accord includes agreement for operators to use mast-sharing, innovative designs or other network

-- 4.5.4 There is a joint accord in place between National Parks England and the Mobile Operators Association which recognises the need to treat the National Parks specially.
-The Accord includes agreement for operators to use mast-sharing, innovative designs or other network solutions and mitigation measures which allow infrastructure to be installed in an environmentally sensitive manner. - 4.5.5 Some types of communication infrastructure benefit from permitted development rights and can be constructed without planning permission provided the Authority approve of its siting and appearance.
-The policies of this Local Plan and the Design Guide will be considered when deciding whether the siting and appearance of these proposals is acceptable. - 4.5.6 The International Commission on Non-ionizing Radiation Protection set out acceptable radiation emission levels for communications equipment.
-National Policy requires local planning authorities to accept the health standards of the International Commission.
+- solutions and mitigation measures which allow infrastructure to be installed in an environmentally sensitive manner. - 4.5.5 Some types of communication infrastructure benefit from permitted development rights and can be constructed without planning permission provided the Authority approve of its siting and appearance.
+The policies of this Local Plan and the Design Guide will be considered when deciding whether the siting and appearance of these proposals is acceptable. - 4.5.6 The International Commission on Non-ionizing Radiation Protection set out the public exposure auidelines for communications equipment.
+National Policy requires local planning authorities do not set health safeguards different from the International Commission guidelines for public exposure.

-Policy 4.7 (1) Telecommunications Development
+Policy 4.8 (2) Telecommunications Development

-- 1. New telecommunications infrastructure will only be permitted where; - a) evidence demonstrates the service cannot be delivered less harmfully by installing equipment on existing masts, buildings or other structures; - b) the equipment is located and designed to minimise its impact; and - c) the equipment does not cause substantial harm to the character and appearance of the built environment and/or the National Park's Special Qualities, particularly landscape character, heritage significance and tranquillity. - 2.
+- 1. New telecommunications infrastructure will only be permitted where: - a) evidence demonstrates the service cannot be delivered less harmfully by installing equipment on existing masts, buildings or other structures: - b) the equipment is located and designed to minimise its impact; and - c) the equipment does not cause substantial harm to the character and appearance of the built environment and/or the National Park's Special Qualities, particularly landscape character, heritage significance and tranquillity. - 2.
 A condition will be applied requiring removal of all telecommunications structures and equipment and the reinstatement of the site to its former condition should the development become redundant.